 Throughout the infant (Foundation and KS1) years pupils are urged to take home reading books each day.
 Parents are asked to listen to their children read in the evening and to discuss the activities of the school day.
-Pieces of work on curriculum subjects may also be taken home for preparation or completion.

 In the junior (KS2) classes a variety of work can be taken home according to the particular requirements of the class.
 Parents are asked to ensure that the work is returned promptly and is of an acceptable standard.